mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 *MongoDB he refers to these groupings as chunks*.
 The value of the field or fields we choose as our *shard key* help to define the *inclusive lower bound, and the exclusive upper bound of each chunk*.
 Because the *shard key is used to define chunk boundaries*, it also defines which *chunk a given document* is going to belong to.
 Every time you write a new document to the collection, the *MongoS router* checks which *shard* contains the appropriate *chunk* for that documents key value, and routes the document to that *shard* only.

-That's how sharded clusters handle distributed write operations.

-Depending on what shard is holding a given chunk, a new document is routed to that shared and only that shard.

-This also means that your shard key must be present in every document in the collection, and every new document inserted.

-So I could shard on as sku or type, but not imdb since that field isn't included in every document within this collection.
+That's how *sharded clusters* handle distributed write operations.
+Depending on what *shard is holding a given chunk*, a new document is routed to that *shard and only that shard*.
+This also means that your *shard key* must be present in every document in the collection, and every new document inserted.
+So I could *shard on as sku or type, but not imdb* since that field isn't included in every document within the collection.

-Shard keys also support distributed read operations.

-If you specify the shard key as part of your queries, MongoDB can redirect the query to only those chunks, and therefore, shards that contain the related data.

-Ideally, your shard key should support the majority of queries you run on the collection.

-That way, the majority of your read operations can be targeted to a single shard.
+*Shard keys* also support distributed read operations.
+If you specify the *shard key* as part of your queries, *MongoDB* can redirect the query to only those *chunks*, and therefore, *shards* that contain the related data.
+Ideally, your *shard key* should support the majority of queries you run on the collection.
+That way, the majority of your read operations can be targeted to a *single shard*.

 Without the shard key in the query, the Mongo S router would need to check each shard in the cluster to find the documents that match the query.